SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 Pinkie starts laughing after removing her hoof from her nose.

-Pinkie looks directly at Silk Rose as they write this story and boops them.
+Pinkie Pie looks directly at Silk Rose as they write this story and boops them.
 "Boop!"

 She puts the letter down.
 "Now, where is my bag of hyper-specific invitations?
 I swear I saw an invitation for Silk Rose in there a while back."